 - Consider the Recommendations of the Security Stability and Resiliency Review (SSR2) in their Final Report (25 January 2021), with a view to providing GAC Comments prior to ICANN Board's formal consideration due before 25 July 2021. - 2.
 Consider new contributions to the Definition of DNS Abuse to reflect the threats landscape as experienced by law enforcement agencies, consistent with the GAC Statement on DNS Abuse (18 September 2019), in complement to the definition adopted by Contracted parties (October 2020) after the emergence of an industry-led Framework to Address Abuse (17 October 2019). - 3.
-Deliberate on possible next steps, including through concrete proposals to improve policies and/or improve contract provisions and their enforcement7 for addressing public policy issues related to DNS Abuse as identified through various Community efforts and GAC contributions: - a.
+Deliberate on possible next steps, including through concrete proposals to improve policies and/or improve contract provisions and their enforcement for addressing public policy issues related to DNS Abuse as identified through various Community efforts and GAC contributions: - a.
 The CCT Review Recommendations per its Final Report (8 Sept.
-2018), considering: - The ICANN Board action (1 March 2019) on all 35 recommendations and its subsequent adoption (26 January 2020) of an implementation plan proposed for the 6 recommendations it had accepted (6 September 2019); - GAC input in Comments on the Draft Report (19 May 2017), Comments on the Statistical Analysis of DNS Abuse in gTLDs (19 September 2017), Comments on additional Draft Recommendations (15 January 2018), Comments on the CCT Review Final Report (11 December 2018), Comments on the implementation plan (21 October 2019); - GAC Advice in the Montréal Communiqué (6 November 2019) not to proceed with a new round of gTLDs until after the complete implementation of the recommendations in the Competition, Consumer Trust and Consumer Choice Review that were identified as "prerequisites" or as "high priority" - Board Clarifying Questions (16 December 2019) regarding the GAC Montreal Advice including topic of CCT Review and Subsequent Rounds of new gTLDs and the definition of "complete implementation" - GAC Response to Board Clarifying Questions (22 January 2020) - Board Reply to GAC Response to Clarifying Questions (11 February 2020) referring to its decision (26 January 2020) neither to accept nor reject the advice. - b.
-The GNSO Policy Development Process Working Group on New gTLD Subsequent Procedures which determined in its Final Report (1 February 2021) that "this PDP Working Group is not making any recommendations with respect to mitigating domain name abuse other than stating that any such future effort must apply to both existing and new gTLDs (and potentially ccTLDs)" despite relevant recommendations on DNS
+2018), considering: - The ICANN Board action (1 March 2019) on all 35 recommendations, its subsequent adoption (26 January 2020) of an implementation plan proposed for the 6 recommendations it had accepted (6 September 2019), and its the most recent ICANN Board resolution (22 October 2020) including action on 11 of the 17 recommendation initially placed in pending status, as informed by a detailed assesment from the ICANN org; - GAC input in Comments on the Draft Report (19 May 2017), Comments on the Statistical Analysis of DNS Abuse in gTLDs (19 September 2017), Comments on additional Draft Recommendations (15 January 2018), Comments on the CCT Review Final Report (11 December 2018), Comments on the implementation plan (21 October 2019); - GAC Advice in the Montréal Communiqué (6 November 2019) not to proceed with a new round of gTLDs until after the complete implementation of the recommendations in the Competition, Consumer Trust and Consumer Choice Review that were identified as "prerequisites" or as "high priority" - Board Clarifying Questions (16 December 2019) regarding the GAC Montreal Advice including topic of CCT Review and Subsequent Rounds of new gTLDs and the definition of "complete implementation" - GAC Response to Board Clarifying Questions (22 January 2020) - Board Reply to GAC Response to Clarifying Questions (11 February 2020) referring to its decision (26 January 2020) neither to accept nor reject the advice.

-7 Per GAC ICANN69 Communiqué Section IV.2: "the GAC believes there is now a solid expression of broad support for concrete steps to be taken to address the core components of effective DNS abuse mitigation"; and ICANN69 GAC Minutes: Section 2.2 "Action Points: GAC PSWG to consider developing a concrete proposal regarding DNS Abuse Mitigation steps to prepare GAC for further discussions at ICANN70 (per GAC Wrap up Session discussion)."
+&lt;sup>7 Per GAC ICANN69 Communiqué Section IV.2: "the GAC believes there is now a solid expression of broad support for concrete steps to be taken to address the core components of effective DNS abuse mitigation"; and ICANN69 GAC Minutes: Section 2.2 "Action Points: GAC PSWG to consider developing a concrete proposal regarding DNS Abuse Mitigation steps to prepare GAC for further discussions at ICANN70 (per GAC Wrap up Session discussion)."